 Yes, you can convert that photoshop file into a dynamic and fully responsive Maker story for your site and sales channels.

-If your marketing and design team is versed in using Photoshop, take advantage of our PSD to HTML conversion technology to create the most engaging content possible.
-Simply upload the Maker-ready PSD file into the editor - our magic conversion engine will take care of the rest.
+If your design team is versed in using Photoshop, take advantage of our PSD to HTML conversion technology to create the most engaging content possible.
+Simply upload the Maker-ready PSD file into the editor and our conversion engine will take care of the rest.

 Don't use fonts that are not set-up in your Maker theme.
 (If you're unsure about what fonts are included in your theme, please contact your Maker representative).